 Walls are the largest surface area in any room, so empty bookcases are huge missed opportunities to engage viewers online, and in person!

 Bookcases that are “done” add depth, interest and personality to a room.
 They call attention to the scale of the room.
 Also, soften and create a visual focus in sweeping listing photos of an otherwise empty room.

-This is the walk-out family room on the 4th level of a 5 level house.
+This is the walk-out family room on the 4th level of a 5-level house.
 The main, expected rooms were vacant.
-I created this room here precisely to draw buyers through the entire house, and make sure they didn’t miss this-or the 5th levels.
+I created this room here precisely to draw buyers through the entire house and make sure they didn’t miss this or the 5th level.

 To be visually interesting you mix up the shape and angles of the books and the props.

 OR you can just create pockets of happy.